 The minimum wage in the Czech Republic will be slightly above the average of Central and Eastern Europe when it increased from 11,000 to 12,200 CZK in 2018.
 The region average is about 12,038 CZK (461 EUR).
 In Ukraine, the minimum wage is less than 3000 CZK, while in Austria, it is almost 44,000 CZK, data from a study carried out by the Mazars advisory firm showed.

-The prize for the lowest minimum wage undoubtedly goes to workers in the Ukraine, who make 2950 CZK (113 EUR) a month.
-Then follows Albania (161 EUR), and Macedonia (195 EUR).
+The prize for the lowest minimum wage undoubtedly goes to workers in Ukraine, who make 2950 CZK (113 EUR) a month.
+Then follows Albania (161 EUR) and Macedonia (195 EUR).

 Conversely, employees in Austria have the highest minimum wage, which is 43,729 CZK (1677 EUR).
-Austria’s minimum wage isn’t set by the government – it is the average of the lowest wages given to the employees by their employers voluntarily.
+The government doesn’t set Austria’s minimum wage – it is the average of the lowest wages given to the employees by their employers voluntarily.

-The increase of the minimum wage from 11,000 to 12,200 CZK was approved by the government on Monday.
-According to Prime Minister Bohuslav Sobotka, the Cabinet fulfilled the promise made in the program message, in which he committed to increasing the minimum wage to at least 40% of the average wage.
+The government approved the increase of the minimum wage from 11,000 to 12,200 CZK on Monday.
+According to Prime Minister Bohuslav Sobotka, the Cabinet fulfilled the promise made in the program message.
+He committed to increasing the minimum wage to at least 40% of the average wage.

 Country minimum wage (in euros)